clokep/clokep.github.io/content/articles/the-so-called-irc-specifications.rst

 them as normal messages).
 DCC/CTCP is used to send files as well as other particular messages (ACTION commands for roleplaying, SED for encrypting conversations, VERSION to get client information, etc.).
-Anyway, this get's a bit more complicated -- it starts with the `DCC specification`_.
+Anyway, this gets a bit more complicated -- it starts with the `DCC specification`_.
 This was replaced/updated by the `CTCP specification`_ (which fully includes the DCC specification) in 1994.
 An `"updated" CTCP specification`_ was released in February 1997.
 There's also a